How to Choose Restaurant Technology: An Operator’s Guide

 The first step in understanding which technology will be most useful to your restaurant, you need a clear understanding of your goals.
 Setting SMART goals (Specific, Measurable, Achievable, Relevant, Time-Bound) gives you something actionable towards which you can aim.

 Perhaps you’re trying to reduce ticket times, generate more revenue or enhance the guest experience.
+Maybe you’re hoping to recover your restaurant from a slump or to supplement your efforts for the winter months.
 Maybe you’re looking for something more operational, like enterprise-level metrics or employee management tools.
 If you can identify what you’re trying to achieve, you won’t waste your time on technology that won’t get you there.
 Remember also that it’s OK to have multiple goals.
 To make goal-setting most effective though, you should follow the SMART construction for each of them.

 Identify your Bandwidth